200.3 – GENERAL POWERS AND DUTIES

 The board is authorized to govern the school district which it oversees.
 As the governing board of the school district, the board has three duties to perform: legislative, executive, and evaluative.

 Legislative: As a representative of the citizens of the school district community, the board is responsible for legislating policy for the school district.
 As a policy making body, the board has jurisdiction to enact policy with the force and effect of law for the management and operation of the school district.

-Executive: The Board of Directors selects an executive officer, the Superintendent of Schools, to operate the school district on the Board’s behalf.
-The Board delegates to the superintendent its authority to carry out Board policy, formulate and carry out rules and regulations, and handle the administrative details in a manner that supports and is consistent with Board policy.
+Executive: The Board of Directors selects an executive officer, the Superintendent of Schools, to operate the school district on the board’s behalf.
+The board delegates to the superintendent its authority to carry out board policy, to formulate and carry out rules and regulations and to handle the administrative details in a manner which supports and is consistent with board policy.